-Long Form: Elsbeth Magilton received her B.A., cum laude, from Doane College in 2008.
-After starting her career in web development and design, Elsbeth shifted into technology policy during law school.
+Elsbeth received her B.A., cum laude, from Doane University in 2008 in graphic design.
+After starting her career in web development, Elsbeth shifted into technology policy during law school.
 She earned her J.D. from the University of Nebraska College of Law and received a concentration in Cyberlaw.
-During law school Elsbeth also attended the William and Mary College of Law, completing courses in cybercrime and electronic discovery and working with the Center for Legal and Court Technology.
-Her current focus areas include commercial space law and policy, cybersecurity and cybercrime, and national security.
-Elsbeth is admitted to practice law in the state of Nebraska and is member of the Nebraska Bar Association.
+During law school Elsbeth also attended the William and Mary College of Law, working with the Center for Legal and Court Technology.

-If you or your group is seeking a speaker on space, cyber, or telecommunications law, international student development (or any related topic) you can learn more about my speaking history and press recognition on the on my CV.
+If you or your group is seeking a speaker on space, cyber, or telecommunications law, Women in STEM, or any related topic you can learn more about my speaking history on my CV.

 Please contact Elsbeth through the University of Nebraska College of Law.